anushkaraj6/Movie-Recommendation-System/README.md

 -	Popularity Based Recommendation System - It is a form of recommendation system that operates on the concept of popularity and/or anything that is in trend.
 These technologies determine which movies are most in demand or well-liked by people and then immediately recommend them.
 -	Collaborative Based Recommendation System - Here, information is filtered by collaborative filtering using other users' interactions and system-collected data.
 It is predicated on the notion that individuals who agreed in their judgement of particular movies are likely to agree once more in the future.

-This recommendation system is based on popularity.
+This recommendation system is based on content.

 ## Used Libraries